Package Leaflet: Information for the User

 Calcium crosses the placenta and reaches the fetal circulation, where it reaches higher levels in the fetal blood than in the maternal blood.

-Therefore, pregnant women should only receive calcium injections if they are absolutely necessary.
-The dose should be carefully calculated, and calcium levels in the blood should be monitored frequently to avoid excessively high calcium levels in the blood, which could harm the fetus.
+Therefore, pregnant women should only receive calcium injections if it is absolutely essential.
+The dose should be calculated carefully, and calcium levels in the blood should be monitored frequently to avoid excessively high calcium levels in the blood, which could harm the fetus.

 Calcium is excreted in breast milk.
-Your doctor should take this into account when administering calcium to you while you are breastfeeding.
+Your doctor should take this into account when administering calcium to you while you are breastfeeding your child.

-Your doctor will decide on the most suitable dose for you in order to elevate your blood calcium levels to normal values.
-This dose will depend on your clinical condition and the blood test results.
+Your doctor will decide what dose is most suitable for you to raise your calcium levels in the blood to normal values.
+This dose will depend on your clinical situation and the values obtained in blood tests.

 This medication will always be administered by healthcare personnel, directly into a vein, and through a slow injection.